 But I am built to live at high amplitude.

-That's where it stops.
-At the end of this post, written a year ago and left to wait, dangles the concept of high amplitude, hanging much like a live wire just above the pool, reminding me that what breaks me also makes me.
+That's where it stops, this post, written a year ago and left to wait; dangling from the concept of high amplitude, hanging as a live wire just above the pool, reminding me that what breaks me also makes me.
 So.

 I'm here.
 I'm awake.
 And what I know is this.
 What I am and who I seem to be look different only if you've missed the arc of the story.
 With PTSD punctuating my days, I lose the arc of the story-- my story-- over and over.
 Look back, though, and there it is.
 February 2010: Been Crazy, Bought the T-shirt, Making Copies to Sell.
 That's where I come out as bipolar.
 Then there's July 2013, the only post for the entire year: Freedom Letter.
 That's the place where I come out as someone who's not bipolar at all, just a woman living in a most inexplicable Alice-in-Wonderland-meets-the-Terminator movie in which that thing the doctor calls Complex PTSD is yet to be fully studied and understood.
 Oh.

 I'm not crazy.
 I'm awake.
 I'm stretching my wings and waiting for my superpowers to kick in.
-Oh, and the badass theme song.
+And the badass theme song.
 Everybody out of the water.

 All contents of Sins of the Eldest Daughter / dinarozellebarnett.blogspot.com